The Impact of Shocks on the Vertical Structure of Eccentric Disks: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous referee for the constructive comments and suggestions.
+Also, we thank Elliot Lynch for his comments which help us improve the manuscript.
 JHK and TR were partially supported by NSF grant AST-1715032.
 TP was supported by an advanced ERC grant TReX.
 The authors acknowledge the analysis toolkit \texttt{yt} \citep{Turk+2011} and matplotlib \citep{Hunter:2007} for making the plots in the paper.
 This project was conducted using computational resources (and/or scientific computing services) at the Maryland Advanced Research Computing Center (MARCC).
 The authors would also like to thank Stony Brook Research Computing and Cyberinfrastructure, and the Institute for Advanced Computational Science at Stony Brook University for access to the high-performance SeaWulf computing system, which was made possible by a $\$1.4$M National Science Foundation grant (\#1531492).

 \software{ {CASTRO} \citep{Almgren+2010}; \texttt{yt} \citep{Turk+2011}; matplotlib \citep{Hunter:2007}. }